 Yes, you can!

-Explore the Variations Section above to see our suggestions on how you can make vegetarian shawarma rice bowl, dairy-free chicken shawarma rice bowl, gluten-free chicken shawarma rice bowl, nut-free chicken shawarma rice bowl or vegan shawarma rice bowl.
+Explore the Variations Section above to see our suggestions on how you can make vegetarian shawarma rice bowls, dairy-free chicken shawarma rice bowls, gluten-free chicken shawarma rice bowls, nut-free chicken shawarma rice bowls or vegan shawarma rice bowls.

 ❤❤❤